Visit the Campbell Scientific Forum to submit your question to users around the world.

 Yes, because HTTP is a separate protocol from PakBus.

-How can multiple networked dataloggers be time synchronized?
+Can multiple networked dataloggers be time synchronized programmatically?

 If the dataloggers are connected over some form of serial/PakBus link, they can be synchronized with each other using the ClockReport() and PakBusClock() instructions in the dataloggers.
 Use the ClockReport() instruction in the master (time) datalogger and the PakBusClock() instruction in the slave dataloggers.
 The option to broadcast to all can be used (providing no routing is needed), which means that just one packet of information is sent.